-Russia agrees with Saudi Arabia to extend deal to curb oil output
+Russia has agreed with Saudi Arabia to extend by six to nine months a deal with

 Putin, speaking after talks with Saudi Crown Prince Mohammed bin Salman, told a news conference the deal — which is due to expire on Sunday — would be extended in its current form and with the same volumes.